qmlweb/qmlweb/docs/QMLEngine.md

 `engine.qmldirs` is a hash of form: { componentName => componentFileUrl }
 This hash then used by `qml.js::construct` method for computing component urls.

-##### Notes
+#### Notes

 1. This method is not suited for loading js imports.
    This may be done probably after answering to Q1 (below).
 2. Please look for additional notes at readQmlDir function.

-##### QNA
+#### QNA

 * Q1: How and where in engine component names might be prefixed?
       E.g. names with dot inside: SomeModule.Component1
 * A1: Seems it doesn't matter.
 Seems we may just save name with dot-inside right to qmldirs, and it may be used by construct() seamlessly.
 Check it.

 * Q2: How we may access component object from here, to store qmldirs info in components logical scope, and not at engine scope?
 * A2: Probably, answer is in Component.js and in QmlWeb.loadImports

-##### TODO
+#### TODO

 * We have to keep output in component scope, not in engine scope.
 * We have to add module "as"-names to component's names (which is possible after keeping imports in component scope).
 * Determine how this stuff is related to `QmlWeb.loadImports`
 * Check A1
-   * Make a complete picture of what going in with imports, including Component.js own imports loading
+* Make a complete picture of what going in with imports, including Component.js own imports loading.
 * Note importJs method in import.js